rlugojr/linkurious-enterprise-manual/manage/autosave.md

 When we are working on a visualization, it is automatically saved.

-A saved visualization can be accessed via the Linkurious Enterprise dashboard.
+We can access to a saved visualization via the Linkurious Enterprise dashboard.